How to Decide: Does ABA Therapy Replace School for Your Child?

 2. 58% reached the minimum clinically important difference (MCID) in the ABC scale between baseline and 12 months

 Moreover, it's important to recognize that among insured minors referred for ABA-based behavioral health treatment, only 15% received 80% or more of the recommended treatment hours, highlighting accessibility challenges.
-This illustrates how integrating ABA practices into school environments can significantly enhance educational outcomes by addressing specific behavioral challenges that may impede learning.
+This illustrates how integrating ABA practices into school environments can significantly enhance by addressing specific behavioral challenges that may impede learning.

 The Complementary Role of ABA Therapy and School in Autism Support